Division of Student Affairs

 (l to r) College staffers Dylan Mazelis ’15, Alicia Caudill, Lauren Sottile and Bucky Buchanan ’08

 on the campus of Trinity University in San Antonio, Texas.

 Read more about "Student Affairs Leader (Alicia Caudill) Directs Conference for Young Professionals"

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-The Division of Student Affairs staff members abide completely the the College of Charleston Ethics Policy.
+The Division of Student Affairs staff members abide by the College of Charleston Ethics Policy.

-On March 8, the College revised its Ethics Policy.
+On March 8, 2016 the College revised its Ethics Policy.
 All members of our campus community are responsible for complying with the College’s Ethics Policy.
-Please carefully review the following policy:

 It is the Policy of the College that all members of the College Community act in a manner

 that, at a minimum, is consistent with all controlling laws and to otherwise conduct

 themselves with honesty, fairness, transparency, and respect for the rights of others.